2020PB/police-brutality/reports/Oregon.md

 ### Federal officers use tear gas and impact munitions to cover retreat | July 25th

 Around 3 AM, federal officers retreat back to the courthouse, covering themselves with impact munitions and tear gas.
-Several protestors with leaf blowers attempt to redirect tear gas back to the courthouse.
+Several protesters with leaf blowers attempt to redirect tear gas back to the courthouse.

 tags: protester, tear-gas